-Any further It is the Trust's intention to carry out more permanent longterm upgrading works to the lighthouse would only be carried out in consultation with AMSA.
+Any further permanent long-term upgrading works to the lighthouse would only be carried out in consultation with AMSA.

-10.4.6.9.
+6.9.
 Traffic, Parking and Access

 Due to the existing and proposed low-intensity use of the site, traffic and parking generation is not a significant management issue.